 Does NetSuite offer better customer support and training than Intacct?

-Both software vendors offer multiple levels of support, but NetSuite has live agents available 24/7 while Intacct customers must contact an after-hours line on weekends.
-In addition, NetSuite Learning Cloud Support (LCS) provides extensive training options with on-demand access to role-based curriculums and live trainings.
+Both software vendors offer multiple levels of support and have agents available 24/7, but Intacct direct assistance is limited if a partner implemented the solution.
+NetSuite also offers NetSuite Learning Cloud Support (LCS), which provides extensive training options with on-demand access to role-based curriculums and live trainings.

 How customizable are NetSuite and Intacct to meet specific business needs?